 Here’s how our grant works:

 You can apply for up to $500 in any one year.
-Applications will be assessed by a sub-committee set up under the umbrella of the HPRS.
-You can find two documents here – guidelines that explain all the details, and an application form for you to fill in and email to HPCGFund@gmail.com If you’d prefer, you can print it out and snail-mail (or deliver it) to 32 Meteor St, Hobsonville Point, 0616.
+Applications will be assessed by an advisory committee set up under the umbrella of the HPRS.
+You can find two documents here – guidelines that explain all the details, and an application form for you to complete and email to HPRScommittee@gmail.com If you’d prefer, you can print it out and snail-mail (or deliver it) to 32 Meteor St, Hobsonville Point, 0616.

 When you can apply